- Derek Bok

 SECOND PROFESSORSHIP IN HEBREW AND IN JEWISH HISTORY

 In 1970, Harvard acknowledged the importance of its Jewish Studies program by establishing a second tenured professorship in Hebrew and in Jewish History.
 This position was, and continues to be, wholly funded through general University funds.
 With two full-time faculty positions, Harvard could now offer a rich mixture of undergraduate and graduate courses in the areas of medieval and modern Jewish history and philosophy, and medieval and modern Hebrew language and literature.
 During these years, enrollments increased steadily, and while the number of concentrators in Jewish Studies remained small, numerous undergraduates were able to take at least one or two courses in Judaica while at Harvard.

-Surely, the most significant result of the Center’s activities was the establishment of new professorships that have enabled Harvard to assemble a truly comprehensive program in Jewish Studies, from the biblical period to modern Israel: The Harry Starr Chair of Classical and Modern Jewish and Hebrew Literature, the Jacob E. Safra Chair of Jewish History and Sephardic Civilization, the Gerard Weinstock Visiting Professorship, the Harry A. Wolfson Professorship and, most recently, the Albert List Chair of Jewish Studies at the Divinity School.
+Surely, the most significant result of the Center’s activities was the establishment of new professorships that have enabled Harvard to assemble a truly comprehensive program in Jewish Studies, from the biblical period to modern Israel: The Harry Starr Chair of Classical and Modern Jewish and Hebrew Literature, the Jacob E. Safra Chair of Jewish History and Sephardic Civilization, the Gerard Weinstock Visiting Professorship, the Harry A. Wolfson Professorship, the Rohr Visiting Professorship in Modern Israel Studies, the Albert List Chair of Jewish Studies at the Divinity School, and most recently the William Frost Professorship of Jewish History.
 The impact of these appointments is clearly felt, and all indications are that we have achieved our goal of adding strength to strength as well as expanding our course offerings and research interests; these reflect a conception of Jewish Studies that applies the classical disciplines of history, philology, and literary study to the entire Jewish tradition.